 Tell Congress to Protect Our Personal Information

-In March, the public learned of yet another major privacy violation: Cambridge Analytica, a political consulting firm that supported President Trump's campaign, amassed private information from roughly 50 million Facebook users without the vast majority of these users’ knowledge or consent.
-Cambridge Analytica did so by exploiting Facebook's policies, which enabled Facebook apps to collect not only their users' data, but also their users' friends' data.
+We kicked off this campaign two years ago, after Cambridge Analytica amassed private information from roughly 50 million Facebook users without the vast majority of these users’ knowledge or consent.
+The political consulting firm did so by exploiting Facebook’s policies, which enabled Facebook apps to collect not only their users’ data, but also their users’ friends’ data.

 Send a letter to your members of Congress with the tool above.
-Tell them that companies like Facebook and Equifax should:
+Tell them that companies should:

 - adhere to robust security standards when retaining private information; and

 - stop using forced arbitration clauses that take away the right of consumers to sue when these companies betray their trust.

 It’s time for Congress to return control of personal data to the people providing it — the rightful owners.

 Image credit: Visual Content on Flickr